Foams, iterated wreath products, field extensions and Sylvester sums: Appendix (joint with Lev Rozansky): Comparison with matrix factorizations

 and the field extension trace can be written as

 Notice that we added the Hessian $w''(x)$ to the numerator of the integral and kept the denominator.
 We see that the two traces differ by multiplication by the Hessian,

 The second and first derivatives $w''(x),w'(x)$ have no common roots, since all roots of $w'(x)=f(x)$ are simple, and $w''(x)$ is an invertible element of $\kk[x]/(f(x))\cong F$ (the latter ring is a field anyway).
-In the 2D TQFT of the Landau-Ginzburg model for the potential $w(x)$ the value of a one-holed torus, as an element of the Jacobi algebra (the state space of the circle), is the Hessian $w''(x)$, see Figure~\ref{fig5_3_1}.
+In the 2D TQFT of the Landau--Ginzburg model for the potential $w(x)$ the value of a one-holed torus, as an element of the Jacobi algebra (the state space of the circle), is the Hessian $w''(x)$, see Figure~\ref{fig5_3_1}.

-Consequently, the field extension trace (the map induced by the cap in the TQFT associated to $(F,\kk,\tr_{F/\kk})$) can be written as the cap with the genus one surface (holed torus) in the Landau-Ginzburg TQFT associated to a given generating element $\alpha\in F$, as described earlier, see Figure~\ref{fig5_3_2}.
+Consequently, the field extension trace (the map induced by the cap in the TQFT associated to $(F,\kk,\tr_{F/\kk})$) can be written as the cap with the genus one surface (holed torus) in the Landau--Ginzburg TQFT associated to a given generating element $\alpha\in F$, as described earlier, see Figure~\ref{fig5_3_2}.

 Choosing a different generator $\alpha$ for $F$ will, in general, change the polynomial $f(x)$, potential $w(x)$ and the value of the trace on idempotents of $F\otimes_{\kk}\okk$, while the trace $\tr_{F/\kk}$ is defined canonically.
-At the same time, it's given by capping off by the holed torus, in any one-variable matrix factorization TQFT realization of $F$ as the Jacobi algebra.
+At the same time, it is given by capping off by the holed torus, in any one-variable matrix factorization TQFT realization of $F$ as the Jacobi algebra.

 This amusing relation between matrix factorizations and field extensions may be worth a further exploration.
 Notice, in particular, that $F $ may be realized as the Jacobi algebra, $F\cong J(w)$, for a multivariable potential $w(\undx)\in \kk[x_1,\dots,x_k]$.
 Equivalently, $F$ is the zero-dimensional complete intersection of hypersurfaces $\partial_i w=0$, $i=1,\dots, k$.
 It should be interesting to find nontrivial presentations of that kind for various $F$ with $k>1$ or locate them in the literature.